reposense/RepoSense/docs/user_guide.md

 For more details, do checkout this [faq](https://www.git-tower.com/learn/git/faq/change-author-name-email) on changing Git Author Identity.

 If an author's `Git Author Name` is not the same as his `GitHub ID`, the `Git Author Name` needs to be filled into the CSV config file for accurate consolidation.
-If more than one `Git Author Name` is used, they can separate them by using the semicolon `;` operator within the `Git Author Name` column.
+If more than one `Git Author Name` is used, they can be separated by using the semicolon `;` operator within the `Git Author Name` column.

 ### [Optional] Preparation of Repositories
 #### Contribution Tags